Dear reader of ADxS.org, please excuse the disruption.

 In other parts of the striatum, this distribution tended to be similar, but not significant.
 This supports the hypothesis of overactive DAT.

-A PET study also found evidence of a phasic hyperdopaminergic state in ADHD83
+A PET study also found evidence of a phasic hyperdopaminergic state in ADHD84

-On the other hand, a rare DAT gene variant was found in two male siblings with ADHD (A559V), which showed:84
+This is countered by the fact that a rare DAT gene variant was found in two male siblings with ADHD (A559V), which showed:85

 • tripled dopamine efflux, with depolarized cell potentials